 Eventually this journey was only a preparation for his life dream, living remote in Alaska.
-Once there, he experienced it was a lot harder to survive than he thought.
+Once there, he experienced it was a lot harder to survive than he assumed.
 Chris’ story inspired me a lot for my own journey.
 He let me realize something.
-That I wasn’t the only one in search for something else than a regular life.
+That I wasn’t the only one in search for something else than the rat race.

 I know how hard it is to break free from dogma to chase your dreams, and therefore Chris has my deepest respect.

 This feel-good movie with 2 of my favourite actors, Morgan Freeman & Jack Nicholson is one to put on your ‘to watch’ list.
 The story is quite simple, but deep at the same time.
 Two older guys in the same hospital room are terminally ill.

 Because of their different personality, they don’t get along at first.
 But when Carter & Edward embrace their cancer diagnose, they help each other to fulfill all of their life goals before they kick the bucket.